CurveDocs/curve-resources/docs/lp/pools.md

 # **Curve Pool Architecture**

-Curve introduced a system of base- and metapools.
+Curve introduces a system of base- and metapools.

-The basepool/metapool mechanisms are currently only available for the stableswap pools with one exception: Curve on Polygon has an [atricrypto3](https://curve.fi/#/polygon/pools/atricrypto3/deposit) basepool, which was - for instance - paired with CRV, creating a [CRV/TRICRYPTO](https://curve.fi/#/polygon/pools/factory-crypto-1/deposit) metapool.
+The basepool/metapool mechanism is currently only available for the stableswap pools with one exception: Curve on Polygon has an [atricrypto3](https://curve.fi/#/polygon/pools/atricrypto3/deposit) basepool, which was - for instance - paired with CRV, creating a [CRV/TRICRYPTO](https://curve.fi/#/polygon/pools/factory-crypto-1/deposit) metapool.

 Other than some pools on Polygon, all base pools and metapools are pure stableswap pools.